QwenLM/Qwen2.5-Math/README.md

 >
 > **Qwen2-Math-72B-Instruct** is an instruction model for chatting;
 >
-> **Qwen2-Math-72B** is a base model typically used for completion and few-shot inference, serving as a better starting point for fine-tuning.
+> **Qwen2-Math-72B** is a base model typically used for few-shot inference, serving as a better starting point for fine-tuning.
 >

 ### 🤗 Hugging Face Transformers